Miles for Elephants

 Would you go the extra mile to support a cause you believe in?

-If your answer to all three questions is yes, then you are eligible to be one of the 16 participants on our 100 Miles for Elephants fundraising trek.
+If your answer to all three questions is yes, the 100 Miles for Elephants fundraising trek is for you or your group of friends.

 This once–in–a–lifetime adventure is a unique opportunity to connect with local people who share your love of elephants, and to do something extraordinary and meaningful in this diverse, vibrant and captivating part of the world.

 Each participant is asked to raise a minimum of $500, with a target of $2500.
-Donations can be made directly through a fundraising page to Space for Giants.
+Donations can be made directly to Space for Giants.

 The Story of the Miles for Elephants Trek

-In January 2012, Dag Goering and Maria Coffey trekked over 150 miles with camels to the Kirisia Hills and back.
-They were greeted by members of the Kirisia Community Forestry Association, who are working year round to protect the forest and to combat the epidemic of elephant poaching in the area.
+In January 2012, Dag Goering and Maria Coffey trekked over 150 miles with camels to the Kirisia Hills.
+They were greeted by members of the Kirisia Community Forestry Association, who are working year round to protect the forest and elephants.
 Inspired by their courage and dedication, on returning home Dag and Maria embarked on a whistle–stop fundraising and media tour through BC, raising over $8000 to cover the first year’s stipends for 12 key Kirisia anti–poaching scouts.
-They then decided to run 100 Miles for Elephants treks, and to date team members have raised over US $150,000.
+They then decided to run 100 Miles for Elephants treks, and to date team members have raised over $200,000.

 Itinerary